Myr-g/gestalt/README.md

 # Gestalt
-*A quiet little reference tool for art practice.*

-Gestalt is a small desktop app meant to make art studies feel less mentally taxing.
-It requires no account and never stores or uploads your data elsewhere.
+Gestalt is a small desktop app meant to make drawing feel less mentally taxing.
+It requires no account and doesn't store or upload your data elsewhere.

 It’s for artists who want to practice without stopping every few minutes to look for the next reference.
 It handles the swapping so you can continue drawing uninterrupted.

+## Features
+- Local reference library
+- Folder-based reference organization
+- Drag-and-drop importing
+- Manual and timed practice sessions
+- Zoom and pan reference viewport
+- Session summaries
+- Reference archiving
+- Light and dark themes

 ## How does it work?
-- You click the 'import folder' button and select the folder(s) that have your references
+- Click the 'Import Folder' button and select the folder that has your references or drag-and-drop them in to do multiple folders and/or images at once.
-- Gestalt copies the folder(s) into its own library (located in AppData/Roaming), leaving your original files untouched
+- Gestalt copies them into its own library (located in AppData/Roaming) so it can manage references without modifying the original folders.
-- You choose how you want to practice:
+- Choose a mode:
-  - **Manual mode** - use arrow keys to cycle through refs
+  - **Manual mode** - Use arrow keys to cycle through references.
-  - **Timer mode** - refs are cycled automatically
+  - **Timed mode** - References are cycled automatically when the timer reaches 0.
-- Every folder you select to have refs pulled from have their contents added to a list
+- Every folder you select has its contents added to a list and shuffled.
-- While practicing, Gestalt will pull references at random from that list to display
+- While practicing, Gestalt will then display those refs for you.
 - When you end the session, you'll be shown a simple summary:
-  - How long you practiced
+  - How long you practiced.
-  - How many references were shown
+  - How many references were shown.
-  - Which folders were pulled from
+  - Which folders were pulled from.
   - Thumbnails of the refs that were shown
-- You can choose from the following options to move to the 'archive' folder:
+- You can then choose to move all, some, or none of the shown references to the 'Archive' folder.
-  - **All** of them
-  - **Some** of them (you can choose specifically)
-  - **None** of them

 ## Tech
 Gestalt is made with: